Riverscapes/pyBRAT/docs/Documentation/Tutorials/StepByStep/3-BRATTableTool.md

 - **Input Canal Feature Class** - select a feature class representing all canals within the study area
 - **Input Land Use Raster** - select the land use raster, making sure that the "LU_CODE" and "LUI_CLASS" fields have been added and populated.

+In addition, there are checkboxes that change the behavior of the tool in minor ways.

+- **Find Clusters** - This option will create a `ClusterID` field and populate it.
+This field is used in the Braid Handler to modify drainage area values.
+By creating them in the BRAT table, the technician can modify clusters to fit with what they want the tool to do.
+This is an advanced editing option, and not necessary for most users.
+- **Segment Network by Roads** - This option divides reaches based on the roads input.
+This can be useful if the user wants to compare the results of the model to field data collected from upstream and downstream of bridges.
+This is not necessary for most users, but can be useful.

 Click OK to run the tool.